 An indoor olive tree is trending for home decor nowadays.
-This may be because plants are one of your greatest gifts as humans.
-While wild animals get to enjoy nature in their homes, we as humans, do not naturally get to.
-But what we can do is bring nature indoors to give us life.
+This may be because plants are one of the greatest gifts to humans.
+While wild animals get to enjoy nature in their homes, we as humans, do not.
+But what we can do is have nature growing indoors to give us life.

-Literally, as we need plants just as much as they need us.
-Perhaps even more so.
+We need plants just as much as they need us — perhaps even more so.
 One of the greatest new indoor plant trends is the indoor olive tree.
-Today, we’re going to find out everything you need to know to care for one.
+Today, we’re going to find out everything you need to know for growing olive trees indoors.

-If olive trees aren’t your jam, then perhaps you’d be interested in one of our other indoor tree recommendations.
+If olive trees aren’t your jam, then perhaps you’d be interested in one of our other indoor tree recommendations, like fruit trees.
 They are all wonderful trees with different benefits to offer your home and your health.

 Can You Grow An Olive Tree Inside?

 The short answer is that yes, you can grow olive trees indoors.
-Indoor olive trees are becoming quite popular lately and with good reason.
+These indoor trees are becoming quite popular lately and with good reason.
 They have the ability to produce fruit, they smell good, and they have a nice aesthetic.
 The Arbequina Olive Tree is the best choice for indoor growth.

-But before you decide to grow your olive tree indoors, it’s important to learn all you can about doing so.
+But before you begin growing indoor olive trees, it’s important to learn all you can about doing so.
 It’s important to always learn about a few key things when choosing a plant: water, sunlight, and soil.

-But there are also other things to keep in mind that are meant for olive trees in particular.
-So let’s learn what we can about these magical trees so we know how to best care for them should we decide to get then for our homes.
+But there are also other things to keep in mind about growing olive trees in particular.
+So let’s learn what we can about these magical trees so we know how to best care for them should we decide to get them for our homes.

 Meaning Of The Olive Tree

-The olive tree has a different meaning in different cultures, but the Greek culture’s take on the olive tree is probably the most popular.
-In short, an olive tree stands for peace.
-Which is something we all need right now.
+The olive tree has a different meaning in different cultures, but the Greek culture’s take on it is probably the most popular.
+In short, the ancient olive tree stands for peace.

-But that isn’t all the olive tree stands for.
-The olive branch itself is a sign of friendship, a truce, of better days ahead.
-But it isn’t just this sign of peace that the olive tree signifies, but these others as well.
+But that isn’t all it stands for.
+The olive branch itself is a sign of friendship, a truce, of better days ahead: Prosperity, Fertility, Success

 At one time, the only prize that an Olympic winner received was a wreath made of olive branches.
 It was said to be a sign of success and prosperity.
-These wreaths were called “kotinos” and are still symbolized today.
+These wreaths were called “kotinos” and are used as symbols today.